 Reversing your grip means placing your hands at 8 and 4 on the bottom of the steering wheel.
 By doing this, when you rotate the bottom of the wheel to the left (aka clockwise), it will push your trailer to the left, and vice versa when you rotate to the right (aka counterclockwise).

-Take Things Slow
+Step 5: Take Things Slow

 Don’t let other people rush you!
-When you rush, you’re far more likely to either get the unit in the wrong spot or damage it by colliding with something.
+When you rush, you’re far more likely to either get the camper in the wrong spot or damage it by colliding with something.
 Slow and smooth is the way to go.

 Step 6: Try the Z-Method